twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### AddCharacters (version 4.0 & above)
 * **SelectedCharacter** – Select the character in this dialog.
 Default is 0 (null).
 * **SelectedFont** – Select the font to display characters at the top and bottom left corners.
 Default is **Arial Unicode MS** (shipped with Microsoft Office up to 2013.
-Available in Regular and Bold as a non-commercial font).
+Available in Regular and Bold as a commercial font).

 ### Background (version 3.1 & above, used in Background Image)
 * **BackgroundInitColor** – Select the background color.
 Default is white.